alejandromartigarcia1-collab/Active-Directory-Linux/README.md

 ## 👥 Step 11 — Configure PAM for Domain Login

-PAM (Pluggable Authentication Modules) must be configured to allow domain users to log in and automatically create home directories on first login.
+**PAM (Pluggable Authentication Modules)** is the Linux subsystem responsible for authentication.
+We configure it to allow domain users to log in and to automatically create their home directory on first login.

 ```bash
 sudo pam-auth-update
 ```

-> Select the options for Winbind and automatic home directory creation.

 <br>